Devadass Ambrose Mariadoss

-Devadass Ambrose Mariadoss is an Indian Catholic bishop serving the Roman Catholic Diocese of Thanjavur.
-He was born on 6 October 1947 to Mariadoss and Ranjitham, a Catholic family from Ammapet in Thanjavur District of Tamil Nadu state.
+Devadass Ambrose Mariadoss (6 October 1947 – 26 May 2024) was an Indian Catholic bishop who served in the Roman Catholic Diocese of Thanjavur.

+Mariadoss was born on 6 October 1947 to Mariadoss and Ranjitham, a Catholic family from Ammapet in Thanjavur District of Tamil Nadu state.
 After finishing his basic education at Appavu Thevar High School at Ukkadai, he joined St. Mary's Minor Seminary to become a diocesan priest when the diocese was in desperate need of native priests.
 He was then sent to Sri Pushpam College, Poondi, along with F. Antonysamy, the present bishop of Kumbakonam to do a pre-university course for his secular UG degree.
 After finishing his secular studies, he was sent to St. Paul's Seminary, Trichy for his priestly formation and for his philosophical (B.ph) and theological studies (B.Th.).
 Eventually, he was ordained a priest on 5 August 1974 by Bishop Arokiasamy Sundaram, the first Bishop of Thanjavur.
+Mariadoss died on 26 May 2024, at the age of 76.

 Priesthood

 After his ordination, he was appointed as an assistant parish priest of Nagapattinam.
 After spending 5 years at Nagapattinam, in 1979, he was sent to join the staff at St. Peter's Pontifical Seminary, Bangalore.
 Thus he became a professor in Sacred Scripture at St. Peter's Pontifical Institute.
 After a short period of probation, he was sent to Rome for his higher studies from 1980 to 1984, from where he received his licentiate in sacred scripture (LSS) from the Biblical Institute, Rome, run by the Jesuits.
 Then he came back to the seminary and taught sacred scripture for the seminarians.
 Again, from 1991 to 1994, he went to Paris, France, for his doctoral studies in the Catholic University, Paris (STD); he graduated "Summa Cum Laude".
 He had also received earlier a diploma in Biblical studies at the Hebrew University, Jerusalem.

 While he was in St. Peter's Seminary, he had also rendered his service by being 'Registrar' of the Institute and then he was nominated as the bishop of Thanjavur on 28 June 1997 while he was still a Vice-Rector of St. Peter's Seminary.